 Expecetations.co.uk, ProwlerDirect and DIVADirect home shopping sites re-designed and re-launched.

-Simon Topham (CEO) recognised in Independent On Sunday’s Pink List of 100 most inluentail gay men and women in the UK.
+Simon Topham (CEO) recognised in Independent On Sunday’s Pink List of 100 most inluentail gay men and women in the UK (also in 2014).

 Kim Watson (Media & Marketing Director) wins IDM CPD award for continuing professional development in the field of Digtial and Direct Marketing.